-- → Authorized under FAR 91.501(c)(1). - → You lease your aircraft with flight crew to a third party. - → The third party lessee pays you rent for its use of your aircraft. - → You operate your aircraft to transport the third party time share lessee. - → You charge for the flights conducted under the time sharing arrangement as specified in FAR 91.501(d).
+- → Authorized under FAR 91.501(c)(1). - → You lease your aircraft with flight crew to a third party. - → The third party lessee pays you rent for its use of your aircraft. - → You operate your aircraft to transport the third party time share lessee and/or its employees/guests. - → You charge the lessee for the flights conducted under the time sharing arrangement as specified in FAR 91.501(d).